|

 exercises will earn partial credit.
 An

 exercise not submitted on time will incur a score of “0”.
-Laboratory
+The deadlines for the Virtual Lab Exercises

 Etiquette/Citizenship.

-grade, represents a subjective assessment by the laboratory instructor
+laboratory grade, represents a subjective assessment by the laboratory

-regarding a student’s demeanor in the lab, including collegiality, ability to
+instructor regarding a student’s demeanor in the lab, including collegiality,

-follow instructions, cooperation in keeping the lab neat and clean, following
+ability to follow instructions, cooperation in keeping the lab neat and

 There is